SABS-R3/scientific-computing/hugo_site/content/unit_4_optimisation/02-line-search-methods.md

 p_k = -B_k^{-1} \nabla f(a_k)
 $$

-For more details of other line search methods, and other concepts such as the *Wolfe conditions* for calculating the step length $\alpha$, please see Chapter 3 of the Nocedal and Wright textbook, or in the other textbooks listed at the end of this lession.
+For more details of other line search methods, please see Chapter 3 of the Nocedal and Wright textbook, or in the other textbooks listed at the end of this lesson.
 Finally, it should be noted that the *conjugate gradient* method can also be used for non-linear optimisation, where the search direction is given by

 $$
 p_k = -\nabla f(a_k) + \beta_k p_{k-1}